How do I apply?

 What is the SF424 form (R & R)?

-- Grants.gov has been designated by the Office of Management and Budget as the single access point for all grant programs offered by 26 Federal grant-making agencies.
-It provides a single interface for agencies to announce their grant opportunities and for all grant applicants to find and apply for those opportunities.
+Grants.gov provides a single interface for all agencies to announce their grant opportunities and for all grant applicants to find and apply for those opportunities.

 In what areas of research is NIDDK interested?

 The NIDDK welcomes SBIR and STTR applications from small businesses in any biomedical or behavioral research area that falls within our mission.
-Areas of interest are described in the annual omnibus solicitation (PDF).
+A sampling of areas of interest are described in the annual omnibus solicitation (PDF); this is NOT a comprehensive list.

 Does my application compete with other NIH programs for funding?

 No. The funds for this program are 'set-aside' and therefore do not compete with the regular research, training, or other special programs supported by the Institute.
-The SBIR set-aside is 2.5% of the budget; The STTR program has an annual set-aside of 0.30%.
+The SBIR set-aside in 2014 is 2.8% of the budget; The STTR program has a 2014 set-aside of 0.40%.

 What is the difference between an SBIR and an STTR?